SalesRender/tiny-trans/README.md

 ### Events

 You can listen trans events.
+They will be helpful for creating a lib for any frameworks
 ```
 // To add
 trans.addEventListener('loadstart', () => void)